BeniaminC/Open-ELO/README.md

 - trueskill

 ## Graphs of Balanced Games (20 players, 10 players per game)
-> 20 players were given a *true skill* level from a normal distribution.
-10 players were randomly chosen.
-They were balanced and the most balanced game was chosen based on *rating*.
+> 20 players start with a rating of 1500 (mu) and a deviation of 500 (sigma).
+20 players were also given a *true skill* level from a normal distribution from 0 (worst) to 3000 (best).
+10 players were randomly chosen for each game.
+The players for each team (2 teams) are chosen from the balancer based on *rating*.
 Outcome of game is based on the sum of their *performance* (*true skill* with a logistic noise).
 Therefore, the rating of the players should eventually converge to their true skill.

 ### Bradley-Terry
 ![alt text](images/Bradley-Terry.png)